laravel-liberu/documentation/docs/backend/forms.md

 - `meta(string $field, string $param, $value)`, sets a specific value, for a meta param, for the given field
 - `append($prop, $value)`, adds a property and its value in the template root-level `params` object, in order to make it available in the front-end.
-Note that this `params` object is different than the `params` object you can pass as a property to the `vue-form` / `enso-form` VueJS components
+Note that this `params` object is different than the `params` object you can pass as a property to the `vue-form` / `liberu-form` VueJS components
 - `routeParams($params)`, set the given parameters as the route parameters
 - `authorize(bool $authorize)`, set the authorize flag for the form.
 If this value is not given in the form, the global default value is taken from the config file